Q: Dear Lisa,

 A: Dear Sharon,

-I’m so glad to have this question posed at this time of year.
+I’m so glad to have this question.
 Too often, April or May rolls around and then we begin to have a conversation about transitioning to a new school in the following Fall Semester.
 By planning ahead, parents and teachers can alleviate the anxiety associated with such a big change and increase success from Day 1 of school.
 Of course, each person on the spectrum responds to and deals with change in their own way.
 By including your son in the process, you can make decisions that are tailored to his needs.

 Possible activities to consider include the following: